alexbfree/thesis/src/chapter-7.md

 Even once an individual has gained possession or access to the relevant parts of their personal data, it can be extremely hard to use.
 This partly comes from a lack of malleability - the ability to break it down, look at it from different perspectives, reconstitute it in different ways.
 Put simply, people need to be able interrogate their data - ask questions of it.
 This requires more than just an ability to view visual representations of data, but an ability to interact with the data and produce new views and insights that can help to answer specific questions.
 Making some of the PIM and SI capabilities described in 2.2.2 and 2.2.3 can help to address this, but more capabilities can be made available and are needed to fully overcome this obstacle.

-#### Insight 3: Life Information & Ecosystem Information as a Material
+#### Insight 3: Life Information & Ecosystem Information should be Useable as a Material

 Many computer operating systems and interfaces today treat files as the basic material that an individual can manipulate.
 To truly empower users to make use of their data, we need to move to a model where pieces of life information -- facts (or assertions) -- can be created, deleted, moved, grouped, annotated, copied, shared, modified, labelled, organised, separated or otherwise manipulated instead.
 So far, people access data within products.
 But what they need is a platform, not a product.
 We need an information operating system.